Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Related Work

 \section{Related Work}

-The self-consuming training loop and the associated phenomenon known as ``model collapse'' have become significant areas of study in the past two years~\cite{bertrand2023stability,gillman2024,bohacek2023nepotistically,guo_curious_2024,taori2023data,martinez2023combining,shumailov2023curse,alemohammad2023self,dohmatob_model_2024,fu2024towards,gerstgrasser2024model,briesch2023large,marchi2024heat,martinez2023towards}.
-Model collapse, defined as ``a degenerative process affecting generations of learned generative models, where generated data end up polluting the training set of the next generation of models'' in \cite{shumailov2023curse}, has been observed in both language and image generative models.
-Empirical studies on LLMs~\cite{guo_curious_2024,gerstgrasser2024model,briesch2023large} reveal that linguistic diversity collapses, especially in high-entropy tasks~\cite{guo_curious_2024}, although this can be mitigated with data accumulation~\cite{gerstgrasser2024model}.
-In image generation, several works~\cite{bertrand2023stability,bohacek2023nepotistically,martinez2023combining,alemohammad2023self,martinez2023towards,hataya_will_2023} note image degradation when diffusion models are recursively trained with self-generated data.
-The authors of \cite{bertrand2023stability} and \cite{alemohammad2023self} provide theoretical insights into diversity reduction, demonstrating that the covariance in a toy Gaussian model converges to zero as iterations increase in the self-consuming training loop.
-Among theoretical studies on this topic~\cite{dohmatob_model_2024,fu2024towards,marchi2024heat,dohmatob2024tale}, \cite{marchi2024heat} is particularly relevant.
-They use dynamical system tools to show that generative distributions either collapse to a small set of outputs or become uniform over a large set, depending on the temperature setting.
-This finding is analogous to our observations with modulating CFG scales.
-Connecting our empirical analysis on finetuning Stable Diffusion with their theoretical framework could be an interesting future direction.
+The self-consuming training loop and the associated phenomenon known as ``model collapse'' have become significant areas of study in the past two years~\cite{bertrand2023stability, gillman2024, taori2023data, dohmatob_model_2024, fu2024towards, marchi2024heat, martinez2023towards, guo_curious_2024, briesch2023large, bohacek2023nepotistically, martinez2023combining, alemohammad2023self}.
+Model collapse, defined as ``a degenerative process affecting generations of learned generative models, where generated data end up polluting the training set of the next generation of models'' in \cite{shumailov2023curse}, has been observed in both language and image generative models\footnote{The definition of model collapse is expanding~\cite{stein2024exposing}, but we focus on a fully self-consuming training loop~\cite{alemohammad2023self}.}.

-Regarding mitigation strategies, existing works echo the importance of incorporating a large proportion of real data throughout the training loop~\cite{bertrand2023stability,alemohammad2023self,fu2024towards} or accumulating more data~\cite{gerstgrasser2024model}.
-The only mitigation strategy beyond altering the training data composition is proposed by \cite{gillman2024}, who suggests a self-correcting self-consuming loop using an expert model to correct synthetic outputs.
-While this approach is demonstrated in human motion generation with a physics simulator, having an expert model may not always be feasible for finetuning customized image generative models.
-In our work, we explore an alternative solution through \emph{reusable image generation}.
-By making small improvements in finetuning and sampling steps, we can substantially enhance the reusability of images, allowing them to be used for many more iterations before the model starts to deteriorate.
-In a tangentially related work~\cite{taori2023data}, the authors discuss bias amplification in self-consuming chains, noting minimal amplification over iterations.